 Recent State Legislation

 Over the years, state legislative activity around PFAS has increased.
-In 2018, state legislatures introduced 76 PFAS-related bills and supplemental appropriations.
-In 2019, state legislatures considered at least 106 bills with language on PFAS and enacted at least 15 bills to address PFAS by providing funding for PFAS remediation, regulating PFAS in drinking water systems, and restricting PFAS in firefighting foam and other products.
-Vermont, for example, passed a bill setting maximum contaminant levels (MCLs) for PFAS in water and requiring landfills to treat leachate for PFAS substances.
-Minnesota enacted a bill to prohibit the use of certain flame-retardant chemicals in certain types of furniture and children’s products and restrict the manufacturing and sale of firefighting foam containing PFAS.
+In 2018, lawmakers introduced 76 PFAS-related bills and supplemental appropriations.
+In 2019, states enacted at least 15 bills to address PFAS by providing funding for remediation, regulating the chemicals in drinking water systems, and restricting them in firefighting foam and other products.
+Vermont, for example, passed a bill setting maximum contaminant levels for PFAS in water and requiring landfills to treat leachate for the chemicals.
+Minnesota enacted a bill to prohibit the use of certain flame-retardant chemicals in some furniture and children’s products and restrict the manufacturing and sale of firefighting foam containing PFAS.

 Examples of Statewide Efforts

 States are taking the lead to regulate PFAS, as noted above and as seen in efforts underway in Connecticut, Maine, Michigan, New Hampshire, New Jersey, Pennsylvania and Washington.